enthought/mayavi/docs/source/mayavi/application.rst

 .. note::

-    You should also be able to delete/drag drop objects on the mayavi tree view.
+    You should also be able to delete/drag drop objects on the Mayavi tree view.
 However, these probably aren't things you'd want to do in an automatic script.

-As noted earlier, script recording will work for an ``mlab`` session or anywhere else where mayavi is used.
+As noted earlier, script recording will work for an ``mlab`` session or anywhere else where Mayavi is used.
 It will not generate any ``mlab`` specific code but write generic Mayavi code using the OO Mayavi API.

 .. _recording-limitations: